ingadhoc/stock/stock_ux/README.rst

 #.
 Change name to the menus Product Move and Product Move lines.
 #.
 Add to "To Do" filter in stock move the state "partially_available".
 #.
 Add optional constraints configurable by Picking Type:
+#.
+Add optional print of origin description insted of product name in Delivery Slip report on transfers.

 * Block Picking Edit: Restrict to add lines or to send more quantity than the original quantity.
 This will only apply to users with group Restrict Edit Blocked Pickings.